Southwest Louisiana’s Only Medical Marijuana Pharmacy

 Examples of Debilitating Conditions

-Louisiana law allows for any condition considered debilitating to an individual patient to be treated with medical marijuana.
-The list below shows common conditions that can often be effectively treated with medical marijuana.
-Click on each condition for additional information and links to scholarly articles.
-This list is not intended to be all inclusive.
+Louisiana law allows for ANY CONDITION considered debilitating to an individual patient to be treated with medical marijuana.
+The list below shows some of the common conditions that can often be effectively treated with medical marijuana.
+This list is not intended to be all inclusive, as medical cannabis can help with other conditions like stress, anxiety, and more.

 Your body creates its own cannabis-like chemicals that affect various processes like inflammation and pain.
 Cannabis works well to treat chronic discomfort due to these natural cannabinoid receptors we all have within our bodies.